Grilled White Potatoes

 easy make blueberry muffins

-We sprayed a large muffin tin with Baker's Joy Non-Stick Spray and filled each one with 1/4 cup of the batter.
+We sprayed a large muffin tin with Baker's Joy Non-Stick Spray and filled each muffin cup with 1/4 cup of batter.

 homemade blueberry muffins scratch

-We mixed some light brown sugar with white sugar and sprinkled this on top.
-Then into the oven to bake for about 20 minutes at 375 degrees.
-We yielded 12 easy moist blueberry muffins from this recipe.
+We mixed some light brown sugar with white sugar and sprinkled it on top.
+Then, into the oven to bake for about 20 minutes at 375 degrees.
+We yielded 12 easy, moist blueberry muffins from this recipe.

 Here is what we used to make our blueberry muffins: